Top Franchises for Veterans

 How Do Franchises Work?

-Franchises, also called chains, are hybrid business models combining entrepreneurial freedom and corporate structure.
+Franchises, also called chains, are hybrid business models that combine entrepreneurial freedom with a corporate structure.

 According to the VA, there are two types of franchises.
 With product/trade name franchising, a franchisor owns a name or trademark and sells it to the franchisee.
 For example, a veteran franchisee owns a business that sells a branded product, like tools, household appliances or vehicles.

-Veterans with a business format franchise might own a restaurant, hotel or a business to business (B2B) company.
-The veteran would buy not only rights to sell a product, but also the franchisor’s business system and services.
+Veterans with a business-format franchise might own a restaurant, a hotel, or a business-to-business (B2B) company.
+The veteran would buy not only the rights to sell a product, but also the franchisor’s business system and services.
 The business format franchise is the most common type of veteran-owned franchise.

 What Are the Best Franchises for Veterans?